Mechanical Project Engineer

 In this dynamic position, you’ll work closely with Capital and Minor Works Project Managers, Mechanical Consultants, and Maintenance Surveyors to ensure projects are completed safely, on time, within budget, and to the highest standards.
 You will have a key role in ensuring quality assurance and co-ordinating the development of standard mechanical and electrical specifications in accordance with university policies.

-We are seeking an industry‑leading candidate with significant experience in an engineering / building services project delivery role across a large, complex organisation with a broad range of core activities.
+We are seeking an industry-leading candidate with significant experience in an engineering / building services project delivery role across a large, complex organisation with a broad range of core activities.
 With a background and professional qualification in mechanical engineering, you will possess a proven track record understanding the fundamentals of engineering and applying them to a campus environment.
-Experience of educational/laboratory/technical environments would be a significant advantage, especially in mechanical installations which includes new build projects and refurbishment schemes in a variety of building types.
+Experience of educational/laboratory/technical environments would be a significant advantage, on mechanical installations which includes new build projects and refurbishment schemes in a variety of building types.
+With excellent interpersonal, communication and presentation skills, the appointed candidate will possess the proven ability to operate successfully with a multitude of internal colleagues and external stakeholders.

 The candidate brochure can be viewed at: Uni of Liverpool – Mechanical Project Engineer